CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 But all that happened was the terrorists were able to identify where he was.

-He had by the very act of identifying where it was and lasering it, given up his own location.
+He had, by the very act of identifying where it was and lasering it, given up his own location.

 He was killed with mortar fire from the very installation he thought he was helping to take out.

-This is it's it to me it's it's unacceptable.
+This is it to me.

 And to have our intelligence insulted with the fact that it was a video, that was spontaneous protest.